lostclawz/canvas-reader/README.md

 ## How It Works

+### Book Discovery Flow
+1. User enters search terms in the BookSearch component
-1. Express server fetches the book list from Gutendex API
+2. Express server proxies the request to Gutendex API
+3. Results are filtered to show only books with plain text format
-2. User selects a book from the list
+4. User selects a book from the results

+### Book Reading Flow
-3. The book's text URL is sent to the local Express server
+1. Selected book's text URL is sent to the local Express server
-4. Express server fetches the text and returns it (avoiding CORS)
+2. Express server fetches the text and returns it (avoiding CORS)
-5. The text is processed by a Web Worker
+3. The text is processed by a Web Worker for optimal performance
-6. Text is rendered on an HTML canvas with a custom scrollbar
+4. Text is rendered on an HTML canvas with a custom scrollbar
-7. Users can search and scroll through the text
+5. Users can search within the book and scroll through the text

+### In-Book Search Feature
+The search functionality provides contextual results:
+- When you search for text within a book, results show the matching line **plus one line before and one line after**
+- This provides better context for understanding search results
+- Overlapping context windows are automatically deduplicated
+- Search is case-insensitive
+- Results update in real-time as you type

 ## API Endpoints

 The Express server provides the following endpoints:

 - `GET /api/books` - Fetch list of books from Gutendex API
+- `GET /api/search?q=<search-query>` - Search for books by title, author, or subject in Gutendex API
-- `GET /api/book-text?url=<encoded-url>` - Proxy book text content
+- `GET /api/book-text?url=<encoded-url>` - Proxy book text content (avoids CORS issues)
 - `GET /health` - Health check endpoint

+All endpoints include CORS headers and implement caching for improved performance.

 ## Code Quality